Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Dynamic Multi-Fidelity HPO

 \subsection{The \algabbr{} Algorithm}

 The \algabbr{} algorithm looks very similar to many black-box Bayesian optimization algorithms as shown in Algorithm~\ref{alg:gb-bo}.
 The big difference is that at each step we dynamically decide which candidate configuration to train \emph{for a small additional budget}.

 Possible candidates are previously unconsidered configurations as well as configurations that did not reach the maximum budget.
 In Line 2, the most promising candidate is chosen using the acquisition function introduced in Section~\ref{sub:acq-fct} and the surrogate model's predictions.
 It is important to highlight that we do not maximize the acquisition function along the budget dimensionality.
-Instead, we set $j$ such that it is by exactly one higher than the budget used to evaluate $\conf_i$ before.
-If $\conf_i$ has not been evaluated for any budget yet, $j$ is set to $1$.
+Instead, we set the budget $b$ such that it is by exactly one higher than the budget used to evaluate $\conf_i$ before.
 This ensures that we explore configurations by slowly increasing the budget.
 After the candidate and the corresponding budget are selected, the function $f$ is evaluated and we observe $y_{i,j}$ (Line 3).
 This additional data point is added to $\mathcal{D}$ in Line 4.
 Then in Line 5, the surrogate model is updated according to the training scheme described in Section~\ref{sub:surrogate}.